RobPo/PaperiNode/readme.md

-LoraPaper Arduino Library
+PaperiNode Arduino Library
 ===============================================================

 Welcome to the docs!
-This is an Arduino Library for LoraPaper, a TTN-connected 1.1” E-Paper node which is powered by ambient light and thus energy-autark.
+This is an Arduino Library for PaperiNode, a TTN-connected 1.1” E-Paper Node which is powered by ambient light and thus energy-autark.

 ![lorapaper2](https://user-images.githubusercontent.com/21104467/71319613-09bdf500-24a1-11ea-9b56-77f6731cf4ea.png)